 Benito Juarez’s birthday is a Mexican public holiday that is celebrated every year on the 21st of March.
 It is recognized by Mexican labor laws and as such, a lot of Mexicans will plan a short vacation or getaway trip during this time to maximize their days off and the opportunity to travel.

 But who was Benito Juarez and what is the significance of this day?
 Benito Juarez served as the president of Mexico from 1858 until his death in 1872.

 He was a Zapotec and the first Mexican president of indigenous origin.
 He is largely revered and admired as the Mexican president who aided the people in their quest for independence.

 Large celebrations do not take place all over Mexico on this day.
 However, you will find some Mexican traditions and events in certain areas.

-Benito Guarez was born in the city of San Pablo Guelatao.
+Benito Juarez was born in the city of San Pablo Guelatao.
 Here, you will find dances and parades, tournaments, and fireworks.

 Semana Santa or “Holy Week” is the Mexican celebration of Easter.
 Since most Mexicans are Catholic, Semana Santa follows the same Easter dates as most Christian and Catholic countries.

 In 2024, Semana Santa will begin on Sunday, March 24th, and end on Saturday, March 30th.
 Palm Sunday marks the beginning of the celebrations.
 In Mexico, it is known as Domingo de Ramos.

 Many Mexican churches will decorate their interiors with palm fronds.
 Locals will often decorate their doors with these, believing that the palms will help to ward off evil.

 Holy Thursday is one of the most important days of Holy Week.
 It is said to have been this day when Jesus and his disciples sat down to enjoy their last supper.